RyanStonebraker/Jiggy/NOREADMEINSTEAD.md

 #!/bin/bash

-echo colin is bad at passwords
+echo collin is bad at passwords